ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

     date: 1997-02

 informative:
-  RFC2818:
-  RFC5788:
-  RFC6962:
-  RFC7396:
+  RFC6585:

 --- abstract

-This document defines the RateLimit-Limit, RateLimit-Remaining, RateLimit-Reset header fields for HTTP, thus allowing the server to publish current request quotas and the client to shape its requests and avoid receiving a 429 Too Many Request response.
+This document defines the RateLimit-Limit, RateLimit-Remaining, RateLimit-Reset header fields for HTTP, thus allowing servers to publish current request quotas and clients to shape their request policy and avoid being throttled out.

 --- note_Note_to_Readers